etan18/Obsidian-Notes/Cognitive Science/learning.md

 ---
 # hebbian learning
 Hebbian learning is also known as **associative learning**, which in general terms is is the process by which living things learn to connect stimuli or responses to form associations.
-The theory of Hebbian learning, in neuropsychology, states that when one neuron repeatedly activates another neuron, the connection between the two neurons strengthens.
+The theory of Hebbian learning, in neuropsychology, states that when one neuron repeatedly activates another neuron, the connection between the two [[neurons]] strengthens.

 >[!quote] Neurons that wire together, fire together.

+This is a **local** learning rule, meaning that the change in a neuron's synaptic strength is dependent only on its *pre-synaptic* and *post-synaptic* connections.

-In the theory of artificial [[neural networks]], Hebbian learning has been used as a method of determining how to update the weights between neurons in the network.
+In the theory of artificial [[neural networks]], Hebbian learning has been used as a *biologically-plausible* method of determining how to update the weights between neurons in [[unsupervised learning]] settings.
 From a computational perspective, a **learning rule** describes how the weights or parameters of a model are updated based on some new information.
 #### linear hebbian learning
 Intuitively, when trying to learn the weight vector $\textbf{w}$ for a linear neuron
 $$y = \sum_i w_i \cdot x_i$$